 Salivary gland diseases

-The major salivary glands are the parotid, submandibular and sublingual glands.
-They all secrete saliva into the mouth.
-Besides these glands, there are many tiny glands called minor salivary glands located in your lips, inner cheek area (buccal mucosa), and extensively in other linings of your mouth and throat.
+The major salivary glands secrete saliva into the mouth.
+Besides these glands, there are many minor salivary glands located in your lips, inner cheek area (buccal mucosa), and throughout the other linings of your mouth and throat.
 Salivary glands produce the saliva used to moisten your mouth, initiate digestion, and help protect your teeth from decay.
 As a good health measure, it is important to drink lots of liquids daily.
 Salivary glands can get infected , become swollen or may produce stones that cause pain with eating.

 Sleep disordered breathing

 Symptoms include snoring, trouble breathing during sleep, pauses in breathing during sleep, struggling to breathe, restless and poor sleep, poor school performance along with snoring any medical conditions that contributes to sleep issues.

 The JAWS Clinic at Children's Mercy helps children with jaw, airway and sleep difficulties.
 The clinic allows families to see several different types of specialists in one visit.

 Tongue-tie is the non-medical term for a relatively common physical condition that limits the use of the tongue - ankyloglossia.
 Before we are born, a strong cord of tissue that guides development of mouth structures is positioned in the center of the mouth.
 It is called a frenulum.
 After birth, the lingual frenulum continues to guide the position of incoming teeth.
 As we grow, it recedes and thins.
 In some children, the frenulum is especially tight or fails to recede and may cause tongue mobility problems.